jracelis-hub/FTP-Server/README.md

 The network stack, consist of using **TCP** and will only support IPv4... but with a couple tweeks it could also support IPv6.
 The purpose of using **TCP** is to ensure the proper data is transfered over the network with consistent reliability.

 For handling multiple connections, I went with pthreads threads approach.
 Since, the amount requests client devices is less than 10 on my private network.
-This would satisfy the performance needs without being too overkill and on using other APIs like `select()` or `poll()`.
-If scalability was a requirement then I would go with an alternative approach.
+There are altnative approaches using event based APIs like `select()` or `poll()` for a more scalable approach.

 Although encryption is essential when sending data over the internet for security and privacy, this program will not include it as the transfers be within my _LAN_ (local area network).